WestCoastInformatics/Term-Matcher/README.md

 - maxCount:  This is used to specify the maximum number of matches to return per source term.
 If maxCount is blank or zero, all potential matches will be returned.
 The number of results returned will not exceed the number specified except for the case where there are more potential matches with identical scores than requested via this attribute.
 This is illustrated in Example-B below.
 An example value for this attribute is “3”.

+- searchTerm: This is used to specify a single term to conduct a quick test.
+Either this field or the searchTermsFilepath may be specified.
+If both are specified or both are empty, an error occurs.
+An example value for this attribute is “Acetaminophen”.

 - searchTermsFilepath: This is the path and name of the file containing the list of each source term to match against.
 The file format is that each line contains exactly one description.
 If the description contains multiple words, they must be listed on the same line (where a line is ended with a line delimiter).
+Either this field or the searchTerm may be specified.
+If both are specified or both are empty, an error occurs.
 An example value for this attribute is “inputFile.txt” whose contents are:

 Acetaminophen
 Midol